Maldives: Etymology

-According to legends, the first settlers of Maldives were people known as Dheyvis.
-The first Kingdom of Maldives was known as Kingdom of Dheeva Maari.
-During the 3rd century BCE visit of emissaries, it was noted that Maldives was known as Dheeva Mahal.
+According to legends, the first settlers of The Maldives were people known as Dheyvis.
+The first Kingdom of the Maldives was known as Kingdom of Dheeva Maari.
+During the 3rd century BCE visit of emissaries, it was noted that the Maldives was known as Dheeva Mahal.

 During c.
-1100 – 1166, Maldives was also referred to as Diva Kudha, and the Laccadive archipelago which was a part of Maldives was then referred to as Diva Kanbar by the scholar and polymath al-Biruni.
+1100 – 1166, the Maldives was also referred to as Diva Kudha, and the Laccadive archipelago which was a part of the Maldives was then referred to as Diva Kanbar by the scholar and polymath al-Biruni.

 The name Maldives may also derive from Sanskrit माला mālā (garland) and द्वीप dvīpa (island), or මාල දිවයින Maala Divaina ("Necklace Islands") in Sinhala.
 The Maldivian people are called Dhivehin.
 The word Dheeb/Deeb (archaic Dhivehi, related to Sanskrit द्वीप, dvīpa) means "island", and Dhives (Dhivehin) means "islanders" (i.e., Maldivians).
-In Tamil, "Garland of Islands" can be translated as Mālaitīvu (மாலைத்தீவு).
+In Tamil, "garland of islands" can be translated as ISO (மாலைத்தீவு).

-The venerable Sri Lankan chronicle Mahavamsa mentions an island designated as Mahiladiva ("Island of Women", महिलादिभ) in Pali, likely arising from an erroneous translation of the Sanskrit term, signifying "garland".
+The Sri Lankan chronicle Mahavamsa mentions an island designated as Mahiladiva ("Island of Women", महिलादिभ) in Pali, likely arising from an erroneous translation of the Sanskrit term, signifying "garland".

-Jan Hogendorn, professor of economics at Colby College, theorised that the name Maldives derives from the Sanskrit mālādvīpa (मालाद्वीप), meaning "garland of islands".
-In Malayalam, "Garland of Islands" can be translated as Maladweepu (മാലദ്വീപ്).
-In Kannada, "Garland of Islands" can be translated as Maaledweepa (ಮಾಲೆದ್ವೀಪ).
-None of these names are mentioned in any literature, however, classical Sanskrit texts dating back to the Vedic period mention the "Hundred Thousand Islands" (Lakshadweepa), a generic name which would include not only Maldives, but also the Laccadives, Aminidivi Islands, Minicoy, and the Chagos island groups.
+Jan Hogendorn, professor of economics at Colby College, theorised that the name Maldives derives from the Sanskrit IAST (मालाद्वीप), meaning "garland of islands".
+In Malayalam, "garland of islands" can be translated as ISO (മാലദ്വീപ്).
+In Kannada, "garland of islands" can be translated as ISO (ಮಾಲೆದ್ವೀಪ).
+None of these names are mentioned in any literature, however, classical Sanskrit texts dating back to the Vedic period mention the "Hundred Thousand Islands" (IAST), a generic name which would include not only the Maldives, but also the Laccadives, Aminidivi Islands, Minicoy, and the Chagos island groups.

 Medieval Muslim travellers such as Ibn Battuta called the islands Maḥal Dībīyāt (محل ديبية) from the Arabic word maḥal ("palace"), which must be how the Berber traveller interpreted the name of Malé, having been through Muslim North India, where Perso-Arabic words were introduced to the local vocabulary.
-This is the name currently inscribed on the scroll in Maldives state emblem.
+This is the name currently inscribed on the scroll in the Maldives state emblem.
 The classical Persian/Arabic name for Maldives is Dibajat.
 The Dutch referred to the islands as the Maldivische Eilanden (/nl/), while the British anglicised the local name for the islands first to the "Maldive Islands" and later to "Maldives".

 In a conversational book published in 1563, Garcia de Orta writes: "I must tell you that I have heard it said that the natives do not call it Maldiva but Nalediva.
 In the Malabar language, nale means four, and diva means island.
 So that in that language, the word signifies 'four islands', while we, corrupting the name, call it Maldiva."

 The local name for Maldives by the Maldivian people in Dhivehi language is Dhivehi Raajje, (ދިވެހިރާއްޖެ).